illustration of security and financial icons

 Does FAPI Matter Outside Financial Services?

-While these stringent security methods are being leveraged most readily in banking, many other industries could benefit greatly by implementing FAPI protocols.
+While these stringent security measures are currently being leveraged with banking APIs in particular, many other industries could benefit greatly from implementing the FAPI profile.

 Healthcare and telecommunications players could likewise benefit, as both of these sectors face heated competition from emerging technology platforms while dealing with sensitive consumer records.
 By adopting FAPI protocols and prioritizing an API-first methodology, many could speed their market competitiveness by offering similar disruptive services at greater scale.

-As emerging security protocols like FAPI gain popularity, one thing is certain – end consumers stand to benefit most.
+As a security profile like FAPI gains popularity, one thing is certain: end consumers stand to benefit most.
 With disruptive startups and established organizations clambering to scale API-first frameworks, the next few years could provide significant market shifts, with end users gaining greater security and access to more advanced products in traditional markets.

 Ready to put secure API management software to work in your organization?